jaredly/j3/Roadmap.md

+# Let's talk through the basics of an editing session, end to end

+- we are on a branch
+- we create a new document in a module
+  - the ... hrm ok I think it does have to get auto-committed
+- ok new place, we're editing an existing document
+- this creates an editedDocument, w/ toplevels copied in for all of the toplevels of that document. and ... modules copied in for all of the modules represented.
+  ... like, the modules that the toplevels are in. this will require doing a reverse-search to get the modules for the toplevels.
+- the editedDocument will have a record of the root hash at time of creation, so we know what to compare to.
+- modules and toplevels will also have the hashes of their base, although that techincally could be derived from the root hash. (? maynbe)

+- now, we do some edits. editedDocumentsToplevels receives updates, as does editedDocuments (for nodes changes), and ... potentially editedDocumentsModules.
+I guess when saving a toplevel, we do parse it, and if it produces exports we toss them into the modules.
+- we can also ... add assets, or artifacts, or other things that impact a module.

+- once we're done, and potentailly only if all tests are green, we do a commit.
+  This (a) writes to /modules/ and /toplevels/ and /documents/, (b) make a commit row, linking the new root hash, and the old parent commit, and the document we were editing. (c) updates the branch to point to our new commit.

 # Ohhhk, so I think I've hashed out a lot of what things would look like.
 To summarize:
 - a pull-request would include, like a Doc that has (show-diff) on